kiakeshmiri/LightBulbs/README.md

 I wanted to simulate 2 modes mannaul and automatic so I created a tab for a variable room with variable light bulbs and a room with 100 light bulbs which 100 people enter than room later.
 I know this was necessary based on description but I added to show how BehaviorSubject Works. in addition to that it will display smooth materla animation.

+The web page is very simple.
+I did not add any style or custom theme.

 # LightBulbs

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.